Back to All Events

 What projects besides Daily Minor Planet reliably have data for participants to examine?

-Two come to mind: The first is Galaxy Zoo: the James Webb Space Telescope data edition.
+For the space enthusiasts: Galaxy Zoo: the James Webb Space Telescope data edition.
 This project is investigating newly collected data from one of the most powerful scientific instruments that humans have ever built, the James Webb Space Telescope.
 This telescope collects so much data, even though the projects is very popular, chances are that there will be data to classify.

 And by the way, you should read up on Vera C. Rubin!
 She was a really impressive scientist and mentor.